bilbil22/saucedemo-regression-tests/README.md

 # SauceDemo Regression Tests

-This project demonstrates a regression test suite for SauceDemo using Python and Playwright.
+This project demonstrates a regression test suite for SauceDemo using Python - Pytest and Playwright.

 Due to time constraints, the focus was on:
 - covering key user flows (login, cart, checkout)